lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 The report defines the “AI Value Gap” as the quantitative delta between a company’s indexed market valuation (price growth) and its fundamental top-line performance (revenue growth).
 By isolating this delta, we can distinguish between entities supported by operational scaling and those buoyed by speculative sentiment.

-Under this analytical lens, we have identified eight benchmark companies—AMD, AMZN, GOOGL, META, MSFT, NVDA, ORCL, and PLTR—to test the decoupling hypothesis.
-By benchmarking their price-to-revenue trajectories, we can quantify the 'AI Value Gap' across the most influential players in the current cycle.
+Under this analytical lens, we have identified eight benchmark companies AMD, AMZN, GOOGL, META, MSFT, NVDA, ORCL, and PLTR—to test the decoupling hypothesis.
+By benchmarking their price to revenue trajectories, we can quantify the 'AI Value Gap' across the most influential players in the current cycle.

 ### Dataset:
 -    Yahoo Finance Library - Stock Price
 -    Official Website Stock - Stock Revenue